 Short-term & smaller markets

-Vienna has several other “Ostermärkte” that may make an appearance, depending on the year.
+Vienna has several other “Ostermärkte”.
 Here a selection of those likely of most interest to visitors to the city.
-Check locally to see if they take place…
+Not all these markets appear every year, so follow the links for more information or check locally.

 Hirschstetten